4-Leafs-Code/4-Leafs-Pet/README.md

 These are just some ideas I had when I built this and I'm hoping it will get your creative juices flowing.
 It doesent even have to stay as a virtual pet.
 I'm courious to see what my contributors make of this and learn from it.

 The possibilitys are endless, what do you want to do...
 Just make a fork, please keep your branch up todate and push often, so you can build off each other.

+You can use the discussions page to talk with other colaborators and brainstorm.
+Come join in!
+Tell a friend!
+Take a load off!

 <img width="460" alt="image" src="https://user-images.githubusercontent.com/105990331/176726265-7e303944-d833-4511-b239-506f1b40bb51.png">